 The Bachelor of Arts (BA) degree with a music major is a rigorous academic program that prepares you for graduate study in music or other disciplines.
 Students in the program receive a broad overview of musical study with a heavy concentration in music history and music theory.

 In addition, our music majors in the BA program take courses from a variety of disciplines that introduce you to other fields and ways of thinking.
-As a final project, you have the choice of completing a senior project or giving a senior recital.
+As a final project, you have the choice of completing a thesis project or performing a recital.

 Here at Hartt, we believe that a thorough grounding in music history is not only a valuable educational pursuit in and of itself, but it also provides much-needed context for, and enhances the study of, theory, performance, and other musical endeavors.
 Our history faculty specializes in everything from medieval music theory to opera and film music, Handel, CPE Bach, and Max Reger, video game music, critical editing, and cognitive musicology.

-The Bachelor of Music with a music theory major is designed to prepare you for graduate studies in music theory.
+Music theory at Hartt is designed to prepare you for graduate studies in music theory.
 Our students study tonal harmony, tonal analysis, modern techniques, tonal counterpoint, modal counterpoint, keyboard harmony, score reading, orchestration, and music theory pedagogy.

 At Hartt, growth in technique and musicianship, guided by distinguished faculty, is the focus of vocal study.
 Our rich undergraduate and graduate course of study includes private voice lessons, coachings, vocal pedagogy, language and diction study, opera stagecraft, and our invigorating core music curriculum.